 Go get fishy at the Seattle Aquarium

 The Seattle Aquarium, located on Pier 59, is a public aquarium opened in 1977 and overlooks Elliot Bay.
 The aquarium has many aquatic animals on display including the adorable sea otter, the waddling puffin, and playful seals.
 Tickets can be purchased online for a discount or at the door at any time.
 This is a great thing to do on an especially rainy and cold day in Seattle to get out of the cold!
+This is also perfect for those looking for things to do with kids in Seattle.

 Get a photo from Kerry Park